-- Demonstrate effectiveness as teachers. - Continue to engage in department level service but also begin to pursue opportunities at the college and university levels. - Possess a record of professional development that ties into the teaching area. - Begin to pursue opportunities at college and university level service.
+- · Demonstrate effectiveness as teachers. - Continue to engage in department level service but also begin to pursue opportunities at the college and university levels. - Possess a record of professional development that ties into the teaching area.

 Fourth Year and subsequent evaluations thereafter